-Many lawyers will say they take Social Security disability cases, but they don’t all have experience in this field of law.
-The Social Security application and appeals process is very different than the court system, and you need an attorney who is intimately familiar with how it works.
+Many lawyers will say they take on Social Security disability cases, but they don’t all have experience in this field of law.
+The Social Security application and appeals process is very different from the court system, and you need an attorney who is intimately familiar with how it works.

-SSDI benefits are for individuals who have already worked hard during their life but are now unable to work because of a disability.
+SSDI benefits are for individuals who have previously worked but are now unable to because of a disability.
 The benefits consist of a regular payment every two weeks that serves as a substitute income.
 This right is guaranteed by the Social Security Act, a key piece of legislation that provides a safety net for all American workers.

 - Whether you worked enough to qualify for benefits

 - Whether your specific health condition qualifies as a disability